 In Social Statistics, the median openness scores for Reproductive Health increased from 50 in 2020 to 60 in 2022, mostly because of large increases in data available in machine-readable and non-proprietary formats, along with small increases in download options and metadata availability.
 Having Reproductive Health data in more open formats allows researchers, policy analysts, and practitioners to monitor and analyze trends in childhood mortality, fertility, and maternal health.

-Meanwhile, there was a precipitous drop in coverage scores for International Trade – from 83.3 in 2020 to 50 in 2022.
-There are high standards set for International Trade in ODIN’s assessment: trade data should be available on a quarterly or monthly basis—in a globalized world, having timely data on trade is critical for a detailed understanding of global markets.
-The lack of such data, just as the world recovers from the unprecedented shock of the COVID-19 pandemic, is concerning and needs to be addressed.
-As shown in a subsequent section, data standards for financial data, including trade, can help guide countries to make more of their macroeconomic data available in a way that encourages investments that may lead to economic growth.
+Data from the national accounts—gross domestic product measured by the production, expenditure, or income approach—made meaningful progress in 2022.
+Countries produced more data with disaggregations (such as GDP by industry) and made these data available over more years.
+Yet national accounts, together with international trade, continue to lag other economic data.
+The lack of such data as the world recovers from the unprecedented shock of the COVID-19 pandemic, is concerning and needs to be addressed.
+As shown in a subsequent section, data standards for financial data, including trade, can guide countries to make more of their macroeconomic data available to encourages investments that may lead to economic growth.

 Better energy data are needed as scores show continued underperformance.